Lukas-dev1/Fashion-Deep-Learning/README.md

 Example of model_testing.py
 ![Example](https://i.ibb.co/y5Hvd1Q/Figure-1.webp)

-# FashionMNIST Deep Learning Project
+# FashionMNIST Deep Learning PyTorch Project
 This project uses deep learning to classify images from the [FashionMNIST dataset](https://github.com/zalandoresearch/fashion-mnist).
 The dataset contains 28x28 grayscale images of various clothing items, and this model aims to classify them into one of 10 categories.

 ## Files in this Repository